Creekside Therapy — Pediatric Occupational Therapy, Outside

 Is This The Right Fit?

-Loud rooms, transitions, or unexpected changes lead to shutdowns or big emotions that are hard to come back from.
+Loud environments, transitions, or unexpected changes lead to shutdowns or big emotional responses that are hard to come back from: at school, in the car, or the moment they walk through the door.

-Tags, textures, noise, bright lights — their nervous system processes more than most, and the cost adds up.
+Tags, textures, noise, bright lights.
+Their nervous system takes in more than most, and the cost accumulates across the day.
+By the time they're home, the tank is empty.

 How It Works